mallardduck/old-rancher-kuberlr-kubectl/README.md

     1.30              :29,31
 ```

-Note: Over-time, as new `kuberlr` binaries are released we can introduce a new base image based on that.
-Then we can still subsequently bump the Y or Z of that "rancher kuberlr" release to update all supported Rancher releases.
+> Note: Over-time, as new `kuberlr` binaries are released we can still bump the Y or Z of each `rancher/kuberlr-kubectl` release to update all supported Rancher releases.

-# Upon move to `rancher/` do
-1. Request EIO create:
-   1. GitHub `rancher/kuberlr-kubectl` repo,
-   2. Docker Hub repo,
-   3. Secrets for the GitHub to push to dockerhub
-2. Find and replace `mallardduck/rancher-kuberlr-kubectl` to `rancher/kuberlr-kubectl`,
-3. Find and replace `mallardduck/rancher-kuberlr` to `rancher/kuberlr`,
-4. Find and replace `rancher-kuberlr-kubectl` to `rancher/kuberlr-kubectl`,
-5. Find and replace `rancher-kuberlr` to `rancher/kuberlr`,
-6. Update workflows to use EIO provided secrets
-7. Add renovate (maybe it'll help catch docker tags used to build)
-8. Review CIs and ensure all images and releases are published,
-9. Send PRs (or create issues) to `rancher/charts` to update any usage of `rancher/kubectl` and `rancher/shell` to use correct `rancher/kuberlr-kubectl` image,
-10. [PR Shell](https://github.com/rancher/shell/pull/249) to use the correct `rancher/kuberlr-kubectl` as the base for it.